 Reform of India's agricultural sector, which employs over half the nation's workforce, is a signature policy of prime minister Narendra Modi.
 In 2020 his government passed laws that would erode long-standing policies such as guaranteed floor prices for commodities, with government the buyer of last resort.

-Many of those plans centred on an effort called AgriStack – a platform envisaged to let farmers manage their land, participate in electronic markets to sell their produce, and interact digitally with government to secure subsidies based on uploads of data such as descriptions of the state of their soil.
+An enabler of those plans is an effort called AgriStack – a platform envisaged to let farmers manage their land, participate in electronic markets to sell their produce, and interact digitally with government to secure subsidies based on uploads of data such as descriptions of the state of their soil.

 The way the whole architecture is proposed there is no grievance mechanism

-India's farmers did not like the reform legislation, because they feared it would drive prices down and make it impossible to make a living from the land.
+India's farmers did not like the reform legislation, because they feared it would crash commodity prices.
 Many protested vigorously both before and since the laws were introduced.
 Protests often turned violent and Indian authorities imposed frequent mobile internet blackouts to stop farmers communicating ahead of rallies.

 The Oxford Human Rights Hub argued that AgriStack lacked proper privacy protections and represented "a techno-deterministic approach to alleviating the significant financial problems in the industry [that] will ignore those who need the reforms the most".